KalimeroMK/casys/README.md

 `Route::post('paymentFailURL', 'CasysController@fail')->name('paymentFailURL');`<br />

+## how to use

+Only need to pass amount and client data to the method in controller

 ## Info

-This package is still very alpha.
+This package is still very alpha and it is not created as a proper package so it can be easy updated to feed you needs

     - Suggestions are welcome :)